 Nissan achieved further improvement and optimization of insurance conditions by negotiating with insurance companies together with its Alliance partner Renault from fiscal 2011.
+Nissan is also studying extending the program to new Alliance partner Mitsubishi Motors Corp.

-• Transportation and storage of vehicles and products for sales: This program covers risks relating to transportation and the supply chain for parts and products globally.
+Transportation and storage of vehicles and products for sales: This program covers risks relating to transportation and the supply chain for parts and products globally.
 By covering risks spread geographically under a global program, Nissan can manage loss data on a global basis and ensure stability of insurance costs.

 In fiscal 2011, this program was combined with Renault's program for negotiating with insurance companies to achieve best possible results utilizing synergies of scale.
+Nissan is also studying extending the program to new Alliance partner Mitsubishi Motors.